MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/package-version-numbering.md

 | 3          | -   Package version: 1.1.10.0 <br> -   Device family: Windows.Desktop, minVersion 10.0.10240.0 <br> <br> -   Package version: 1.1.5.0 <br> -   Device family: Windows.Universal, minVersion 10.0.10250.0 <br> <br> -   Package version: 1.0.0.0 <br> -   Device family: Windows.Universal, minVersion 10.0.10240.0    | -   Devices on Windows 10 Desktop build 10.0.10240.0 and above will get 1.1.10.0 <br> -   Devices on Windows 10 Mobile build 10.0.10250.0 and above will get 1.1.5.0 <br> -   Devices on Windows 10 Mobile build >=10.0.10240.0 and < 10.010250.0 will get 1.1.0.0
 | 4          | -   Package version: 2.0.0.0 <br> -   Device family: Windows.Universal, minVersion 10.0.10240.0   | -   All customers on all device families on Windows 10 build v10.0.10240.0 and above will get package 2.0.0.0 |

+> [!NOTE]
-> **Note**  In all cases, customer devices will receive the package that has the highest possible version number that they qualify for.
+>  In all cases, customer devices will receive the package that has the highest possible version number that they qualify for.
 For example, in the third submission above, all desktop devices will get v1.1.10.0, even if they have OS version 10.0.10250.0 or higher and thus could also accept v1.1.5.0.
 Since 1.1.10.0 is the highest version number available to them, that is the package they will get.

 ### Using version numbering to roll back to a previously-shipped package for new acquisitions